tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 # Constrained optimization and backtesting

-\index{Backtesting} In this chapter, we conduct portfolio backtesting in a more realistic setting compared to the previous chapter by including transaction costs and investment constraints such as no-short-selling rules. \index{Short-selling}
+\index{Backtesting} In this chapter, we conduct portfolio backtesting in a realistic setting by including transaction costs and investment constraints such as no-short-selling rules. \index{Short-selling}
-We start with *standard* mean-variance efficient portfolios an introduce the constraints in a step-by-step manner. \index{Efficient portfolio} We conclude the chapter by providing an out-of-sample backtesting procedure for the different strategies that we introduce in this chapter.
+We start with standard mean-variance efficient portfolios and introduce constraints in a step-by-step manner.
+To do so, we rely on numerical optimization procedures in R.\index{Efficient portfolio} We conclude the chapter by providing an out-of-sample backtesting procedure for the different strategies that we introduce in this chapter.

 Throughout this chapter, we use the following packages: